sumitkutty/Respondent-Group-Classification/README.md

 # Respondent-Group-Classification
 This project was given as a part of an assessment for my unnamed Company interview.

-## Objective: Classification of the respondents into their respective classes.
+## Objective : Classification of the respondents into their respective classes.

 ## Dataset: The dataset was provided by the Company and the features in the dataset.
 The features are named randomly and hence, do not give any information about the dataset.
 * No of features: 301